Nauru national Australian rules football team: Players

 Despite the sport's popularity and the national team's success, as of 2017 no Nauruan international has played in the Australian Football League.
 However, in 2008 seventeen Nauruan players competed in the Victorian Football League in preparation for the 2008 Australian Football International Cup.
 In 2012 Yoshi Harris played a few matches for Greater Western Sydney Giants's reserve squad and in the AFL Sydney.
 Though shorter in stature than the average AFL player, Nauruans are fast and athletic.
 Not a single player in the 2008 International Cup squad was over 183cm.
 Because of this height, the Nauruan style is to play close to the ground and is suited to playing in wet conditions.

 Stadium

 As the only Australian rules ground on Nauru, the Linkbelt Oval in the Aiwo District is home to the sport on the island.
-However, because the pitch surface is rock and phosphate dust, and markings are drawn on the rock with oil rather than paint or chalk, the ground does not meet standards for international matches.
+However, because the pitch surface is rock and phosphate dust, and markings are drawn on the rock with oil, the ground does not meet standards for international matches.
+In April 2024, the Australian Defence Force visited the island and were surprised by the playing surface.
+At that time, the government of Australia was attempting to build Nauru a second field with a grass surface through the Australian Aid so the country could host other national teams and international competition.
+Other clubs and nations would not travel to Nauru previously because of the oval's surface.

-International competition
+Men's team

+The men's team, the Chiefs formed debuted in 1976.